What compels someone to pick a book off a shelf that’s full of choices? Or to click on a book in a seemingly infinite online store?

-It’s the book cover, of course.
+It’s the book cover.
 The cover that’s the most eye-catching will get the most interest.
-So today, we’ll discuss how testing will help your book cover stand out from the pack.
+Keep reading on to learn how testing will help your book cover stand out from the pack.

 Let yourself be wrong